isomerpages/moe-fairfieldsec/_parents/PDLP/Overview.md

-#### Overview.
+#### Overview

 The PLD will be used in tandem with the national e-learning platform – the Singapore Student Learning Space (**“SLS”**) – as well as other educational technology to personalise and enhance students’ learning.
 This will also enable students to acquire digital skills and apply these skills as they navigate an increasingly digitalised world.&nbsp;

-#### Purchase of PLD bundle.&nbsp;
+#### Purchase of PLD bundle

-The PLD bundle which includes warranty and insurance for purchase for Sec 1 students in 2023 will be:&nbsp;
+The PLD bundle which includes warranty and insurance for purchase for Secondary 1 students in 2024 will be:&nbsp;

-_iPad 9th Gen&nbsp; 64 Gb 10.2-inch with Apple pencil and casing with attached keyboard, includes 3-year warranty and insurance._&nbsp;
+_iPad 9th Gen&nbsp; 64 GB 10.2-inch with Apple Pencil and casing with attached keyboard, includes 3-year warranty and insurance

-The price of the device bundle (inclusive of GST) is:&nbsp;**S$857.50**
+The price of the device bundle (inclusive of GST) is:&nbsp;**S$865.40**

 #### Use of Edusave.

-MOE has provided an Edusave top-up of $200 in 2020, and will provide another Edusave top-up of $200 in May 2021 (as part of the Household Support Package announced in Budget 2021), to all eligible Singaporean students in primary and secondary schools.
+MOE has provided an Edusave top-up of $200 in 2020 to 2022, and $300 in 2023, to all eligible Singaporean students in primary and secondary schools.
 This is on top of the annual Edusave contribution of $290 for secondary students and $230 for primary students.
 Students who are Singapore citizens can use their Edusave to pay fully or partly for the PLD, after setting aside provision for payment of 2nd tier miscellaneous fees.
 Parents/Guardians can also choose to pay cash for the PLD.&nbsp;

-#### Financial Assistance.&nbsp;
+#### Financial Assistance

 Subsidies are available for students who require funding support to purchase a PLD.
 Please note that it is compulsory for all students on the MOE Financial Assistance Scheme (FAS) to use their Edusave to pay for the PLD, after subsidies have been granted.
 Please see the table below for information on the eligibility for the subsidy: